Department of Health

 Key messages

-• Smoking is banned between the lifesaving flags, and within a 50-metre radius of each flag, at all patrolled beaches.
+• Smoking and the use of e-cigarettes (vaping) is banned between the lifesaving flags, and within a 50-metre radius of each flag, at all patrolled beaches.

-• Some councils also have local laws prohibiting smoking in other beach areas.
+• Some councils also have local laws prohibiting smoking and vaping in other beach areas.

-• Lifesavers do not have a role in enforcing the ban, but are free to remind any smoker of the ‘No smoking’ signs.
+• Lifesavers do not have a role in enforcing the ban, but are free to remind any smoker or e-cigarette user of the 'No smoking' signs.

-Smoking is now banned at all of Victoria’s patrolled beaches, in the areas between the red-and-yellow lifesaving flags and within a 50-metre radius of a red-and-yellow flag.
+Smoking and vaping is now banned at all of Victoria's patrolled beaches, in the areas between the red-and-yellow lifesaving flags and within a 50-metre radius of a red-and-yellow flag.

 The ban applies during patrolled times, when one or more red-and-yellow flags installed by a Life Saving Victoria club are in place.

-Some councils have also introduced local laws that prohibit smoking in public outdoor places, including other beach areas, and signs will indicate such bans.
+Some councils have also introduced local laws that prohibit smoking and vaping in public outdoor places, including other beach areas, and signs will indicate such bans.

-A brochure and factsheet on smoke-free patrolled beaches can be ordered online from the Resources and factsheets page.
+A brochure and factsheet is available to order or download from the Resources and factsheets page.

 The ban does not apply beyond the ‘landward edge’ of the beach’s sanded area – meaning the point where the sand ends and joins another surface such as grass or a footpath.

-• The ban will apply to patrolled river beaches, such as the beach on the Murray River in Mildura.
-However, in the case of a river beach the ban will not apply beyond the water’s edge or beyond the landward edge of the beach.
+• The ban applies to patrolled river beaches, such as the beach on the Murray River in Mildura.
+However, in the case of a river beach the ban does not apply beyond the water's edge or beyond the landward edge of the beach.

 • Lots of children, young people and families visit Victoria’s patrolled beaches.
 Children are influenced by what they see going on around them.

-Smoking has been banned on Victoria’s patrolled beaches to protect everyone – especially children and young people – from exposure to tobacco smoke and from seeing adults smoking.
+Smoking and vaping is banned on Victoria's patrolled beaches to protect everyone – especially children and young people – from exposure to tobacco smoke, the aerosol from e-cigarettes, and from seeing adults smoking and vaping.

-Banning smoking on beaches also helps the environment.
+Banning smoking and vaping on beaches also helps the environment.
 Cigarette butts are the most common form of litter on Victorian beaches and can release toxins and pose a choking hazard for small children.

-• An inspector can issue an infringement penalty of one penalty unit for smoking on a patrolled beach, and one penalty unit if a person fails to stop smoking on request by the inspector.
-The current value of a penalty unit is listed on the Legislation and regulations page.
+• An inspector can issue an infringement penalty of one penalty unit for smoking or vaping on a patrolled beach, and one penalty unit if a person fails to stop smoking or vaping on request by the inspector.
+The current value of a penalty unit is listed on the Department of Treasury and Finance, Indexation of fees and penalty unitsExternal Link page.

-The maximum court-ordered penalty that can be issued for smoking on a patrolled beach is five penalty units.
-An additional penalty of five penalty units can be ordered if a person did not stop smoking when asked to do so by an inspector.
+The maximum court-ordered penalty that can be issued for smoking or vaping on a patrolled beach is five penalty units.
+An additional penalty of five penalty units can be ordered if a person did not stop smoking or vaping when asked to do so by an inspector.

 • Lifesavers perform a valuable service keeping Victorian families safe at the beach every summer.
-They do not have a role in enforcing the smoking ban on patrolled beaches.
-However, along with any other beach user, lifesavers are free to remind any smoker of the ‘No smoking’ signs.
+They do not have a role in enforcing the smoking and vaping ban on patrolled beaches.
+However, along with any other beach user, lifesavers are free to remind any smoker or e-cigarettes user of the 'No smoking' signs.

 Health.vic